Application-Driven Learning: A Closed-Loop Prediction and Optimization Approach Applied to Dynamic Reserves and Demand Forecasting: Case Studies

 \section{Case Studies}

-This section presents case studies to demonstrate the methodology's applicability and how the closed-loop framework can outperform the classic open-loop scheme in multiple variants of the load forecasting and reserve sizing problem defined in Section \ref{sec-power}.
-First, we show that the Heuristic method of Section \ref{sec-zero} can achieve close to optimal solutions in a fraction of the time required by the Exact method of Section \ref{sec-bilevel}.
-Second, we study the estimated parameters' and forecasts' empirical properties and contrast them with the classical least squares (LS) estimators.
-After that, we briefly explore how the method can estimate dynamic reserves.
-Moreover, we apply the method to highlight the relations between load-shed cost and the estimated parameters.
-Finally, we show that the heuristic algorithm finds good quality local-optimal parameters systematically outperforming the LS open-loop benchmark for instances far larger than those solved in previously reported works tackling closed-loop bilevel frameworks.
-We used the same Dell Notebook (Intel i7 8th Gen with 4 cores at 1.99Ghz, 16Gb RAM) for all studies, except when otherwise noted.
+This section presents case studies to demonstrate the methodology's applicability and how the closed-loop framework can outperform the classic open-loop scheme in multiple variants of the load forecasting and reserve sizing problem defined in Section \ref{sec-power}. { First, we present some considerations about the studied systems and models in Section \ref{sec-system} and \ref{sec-ar}.
+Second, in Section \ref{sec-bxh}, we show that the Heuristic method of Section \ref{sec-zero} can achieve close to optimal solutions in a fraction of the time required by the Exact method of Section \ref{sec-bilevel}.
+Third, in Section \ref{sec-heuristic}, we study the estimated parameters' and forecasts' empirical properties and contrast them with the classical least squares (LS) estimators.
+Finally, in Sections \ref{secVeryLarge} and \ref{sec-realdata2}, we show that the heuristic algorithm finds good quality local-optimal parameters systematically outperforming the LS open-loop benchmark for instances far larger and more realistic than those solved in previously reported works tackling closed-loop bilevel frameworks.
+Section \ref{sec-realdata2} will contrast the models from Sections \ref{sec-power} and \ref{sec-naive}.
+An additional study focused on the scalability of the method is presented in the Appendix \ref{sec:scale}.}